 Snake River Birds of Prey Festival

-Guest Speaker - Trish Nixon
+Guest Speaker - Dr. Leon Powers

 Keynote Address on Saturday Night